PDNALab/MELD_tutorials/tutorial1-protein_folding/README.md

 ```
 This block generates the AMBER topology for both the protein and the solvent, and defines the timestep (_use_big_timestep_ being enabled as True implies we are using a timestep of 3.5 fs).
 This also defines the temperature along the replica ladder.
 We use a geometric scaler for the temperature between replicas 1 to 9 with the range of 300 K to 550 K. For replicas 10 and beyond, the temperature is constant at 550 K.

 In contrast to temperature, we only scale the restraints from replicas 12 to 30.
-We use a nonlinear scaler for the distance which is enforces maximum restraints at replica 12 and zero restraints at replica 30.
+We use a nonlinear scaler for the distance which enforces maximum restraints at replica 12 and zero restraints at replica 30.
 We also define here the accuracy of the collections.
-For hydrophobic pairing, we only enforce 1.2 * N_{h} contacts where N_{h} is the number of hydrophobic residues.
-Strand pairing, on the other hand, only enforces 0.45 * N_{e} restraints where N_{e} is the number of residues predicted to be a beta-strand.
+For hydrophobic pairing, we only enforce 1.2 * N<sub>h</sub> contacts where N<sub>h</sub> is the number of hydrophobic residues.
+Strand pairing, on the other hand, only enforces 0.45 * N<sub>e</sub> restraints where N<sub>e</sub> is the number of residues predicted to be a beta-strand.

 ```python
     #